craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Some curses can be worked with, others cannot.
 Those that can are typically worn and reproduced for those that would benefit.
 Those that cannot are given as false boons to those inside the Hells, adding some hope to their lives, and some spice to the Kobold's Entertainment.

 ### Corrupted Dragon
-Long ago, when the Kobolds were first crafting Kailkeep's Hells, the dragons Kakurak and Luzikiemal visited.
+Long ago, when the Kobolds were first crafting Kailkeep's Hells, the dragons [[Kakurak]] and Luzikiemal visited.
 There, Kakurak met his greatest ally.
 And there, Luzikiemal perished.

-Since that time, the Kobolds of Kailkeep have reanimated and corrupted the corpse of Luzikiemal as a set piece in their entertainment.
+Since that time, the Kobolds of Kailkeep have reanimated and corrupted the corpse of [[#Luzikiemal, Risen]] as a set piece in their entertainment.

 ## Inhabitants of Kailkeep
 There are two large categories of creatures that Inhabit Kailkeep, those with and those without "true" intelligence, ie language, planning, that stuff.